suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 After the honey buns it's my sweet soft bum,<br>
 Puckered and ready, my pants I quickly drop.<br>
 <br>
-But at least for now I'm king, he's an underling,<br>
+But at least now I'm king, he's an underling,<br>
 Wrecking scrotum balls his, I daresay.<br>
 And also Ukraine is anal necrotic pain,<br>
-Lick Putin's anus or they dearly pay.<br>
+Either lick Putin's anus or fuck pay.<br>
 <br>
-"Most-lame" very easy to blame,<br>
+"Most-lame" very easy to always blame,<br>
 Gaza the new shopping plaza—methinks.<br>
 Using Israel's hack, I fuck them on a rack,<br>
 Double penetrate this hole that stinks.<br>